Dead-end job: Temporary employment/short-term contracts

-In countries such as Italy, Spain, and France, there is a dramatic increase of temporary positions and short-term contracts due to the benefit of being able to lay off temporary employees without restrictions or incurring statutory redundancy payments.
-Because of this, the number of temporary workers within the workforce has doubled between the years of 1985 and 1997.
+In countries such as Italy, Spain, and France, there is a dramatic increase of temporary positions and short-term contracts due to the employer-side benefit of being able to lay off temporary employees without restrictions or incurring statutory redundancy payments.
+Because of this, the number of temporary workers within the workforce doubled between the years of 1985 and 1997.
 Temporary jobs do come at a cost.
 There is concern about lack of opportunities for career advancement for temporary workers in addition to the quality of these types of occupations.
 Case study information has been discovered confirming that employer enthusiasm within the workplace has decreased due to the utilization of temporary jobs with dead-end characteristics which resulted in low levels of motivation and retention of such employees within a firm.

 A study was conducted by Alison L. Booth, Marco Francesconi and Jeff Frank which concluded that individuals participating in seasonal, casual or fixed-term employment report that they have not received the work-related training necessary for the occupation and experience lower levels of job satisfaction in comparison to permanent ones.
 The study concluded that there is evidence that temporary jobs can be a stepping stone to a permanent job within a firm.
-The median time within a temporary position before such a switch is between 18 months and 3 and a half years and depends upon the gender of the individual and the type of contract (whether it is a fixed-term or seasonal contract).
+The median time within a temporary position before such a switch is between 18 months and 3 and a half years, and depends upon the gender of the individual and the type of contract (whether it is a fixed-term or seasonal contract).
 Seasonal/casual positions yield very little chance of obtaining a permanent position and can be categorized as dead-end positions.
-Fixed-term contracts have a larger potential of being transitioned into a permanent one, however, males suffer a permanent earning loss during the transition in comparison to males who started in a permanent position from the beginning.
-Females, however, within a fixed-term position fully catch up to the wages of their permanent position counterparts.
+Fixed-term contracts have a larger potential of being transitioned into a permanent one; however, males suffer a permanent earning loss during the transition in comparison to males who started in a permanent position from the beginning.
+However, females within a fixed-term position fully catch up to the wages of their permanent position counterparts.